 Apart from her scholarly essays and articles, she has also published creative works.
 Four Taxis Facing North, her first collection of short stories, was published in 2007 and translated into Italian in 2010.
 It was considered one of the best works of 2007 by the Caribbean Review of Books.
 Her first novel, Mrs. B, was published by Peepal Tree Press and was short listed for “Best Book of Fiction” in the Guyana Prize for Literature in 2014.
 Her short stories have been widely translated and anthologized.

-Walcott-Hackshaw lives in the Santa Cruz Valley, Arizona, with her family.
+Walcott-Hackshaw lives in the Santa Cruz Valley, Trinidad, with her family.
 She is currently working on another collection of short stories and a scholarly work on trauma in Caribbean fiction.